 Update, 13 June 2023: we have now produced this video presentation which explains how these requirements affect practices.

-As a consequence, the BMA has issued clear guidance on practice’s contractual obligations to be accessible to patients and what they can do if challenged by commissioners.
-All GPs and practice managers should read this guidance which includes GPC England’s view that practices should “protect patients and clinical staff from [decision fatigue, clinical errors and patient harm, and clinician burn out] by limiting clinical contacts to no more than 25 per day for each GP, and any excess demand beyond this being signposted to other settings such as 111, overflow hubs, or urgent treatment centres.”
+As a consequence, the BMA has issued clear guidance on your contractual obligations to be accessible to patients and, crucially, what you can do if you are challenged by your commissioner.
+I urge all GPs and practice managers to read this guidance which includes “protecting patients and clinical staff from the risks of decision fatigue, clinical errors, patient harm and clinician burnout by limiting clinical contacts to no more than 25 per day for each GP, and any excess demand beyond this being signposted to other settings such as 111, overflow hubs or urgent treatment centres”.
+This list is not exhaustive.

-Dr Michelle Drage, our CEO, has written to all five London ICBs seeking confirmation that a list of all wider commissioned services will be accessible to all GPs and practice teams on the Directory of Services.
-And that practices are provided with the contact details to whom patients can directly complain should they experience a breach in the provision of the service to which they were referred or signposted by the practice under these new Regulations in good time before they come into effect.
+In addition I am writing to all of our ICBs seeking confirmation that a list of all wider commissioned services will be accessible to all GPs and practice teams on the Directory of Services.
+And that practices are provided with the contact details to whom patients can directly complain should they experience a breach in the provision of the service to which they were referred or signposted by the practice under these new Regulations in good time before the 15 May, when they come into effect.